Is it possible to take a cat camping?

 Give Your Cat a Place to Hide If It Needs to Get Away

-If your dog feels nervous, make sure they have a safe place to retreat.
+If your dog feels nervous, ensure they have a safe place to retreat.
 They don’t like the sensation of vulnerability.
 Your cat needs to feel safe and secure from the public eye.
 This may serve as the cat’s mode of transportation for many.
 A cat fort made of pillows can be an option for cats that aren’t fond of the carrier in the first place.

-To begin with, just take short trips.
+To begin with, take short trips.

 Short trips are essential in determining whether or not your cat will adapt to camping.
 Also, it helps them get a taste of what they’re in for!
 Even a short walk around the block can provide you with a mini-experiment.